Islamic Council decries judge's expulsion of woman

 Available in other languages

 A Victorian Supreme Court Judge's decision to ban a woman wearing a full-face veil from his courtroom has been described by the Islamic Council Of Victoria as a "breach of human rights".
-Image: A woman wearing a niqab (AAP)
+The incident has also renewed calls from the state's opposition for laws to ban the garments from all court-rooms.

 By Luke Waters, Tara Cosoleto